 - Ruth Stringer - Science and Policy Coordinator

 - Mariano Zamorano - Membership and Program Assistant, Global Green and Healthy Hospitals

-- Carolina Gil Posse - Programs and Communications Coordinator for Latin America
+- Carolina Gil Posse - Associate Director of Programs and Communications for Latin America

-- Antonella Risso - Technical Coordinator of Projects for Latin America
+- Claudia Paz Giraldo - Technical projects facilitator for Latin America

-- Claudia Paz Giraldo - Technical Assistant of Projects for Latin America
+- Jaquelina Tapia - Technical Manager of Programs for Latin America

 With over twelve years of experience working with civil society networks and coalitions to influence change at the national and global level, Mariano brings a tremendous amount of experience to help build and strengthen collaboration, management and governance for Health Care Without Harm.

 Prior to joining Health Care Without Harm, Mariano worked as Oxfam´s Global Programme Manager, leading its advocacy work in BRICSAMIT countries - Brazil, Russia, India, Indonesia, China, South Africa, Mexico and Turkey.
 He led multi-issues campaigns, managed a flagship program to empower civil society networks and supported the Oxfam confederation's development in the Global South.

 Josh Karliner works with Health Care Without Harm to build a zero emissions, climate resilient and more equitable health care sector that advocates for a healthy climate and a just transition.
 He has been with Health Care Without Harm (HCWH) since 2005, establishing and co-developing a series of initiatives including the organization’s Global Green and Healthy Hospitals Network.
 Closely collaborating with the World Health Organization, Josh spearheaded HCWH’s successful worldwide campaign to eliminate mercury in healthcare and led its more recent work with WHO and the UK COP Presidency to secure commitments from more than 60 governments for sustainable, low-carbon, climate resilient health care.